DEFRA/node-hapi-airbrake/README.md

       key: 'xxxx', --only required option
       env: 'production', --defaults to process.env || development (airbrake ignores development errors)
       appId: 'true', -- defaults to true
-      url: '', -- url to use for your `airbrake` or `errbit` application,
+      host: '', -- host to use for your `airbrake` or `errbit` application (without protocol eg errbit.domain.com)
       notify: 'notify' -- Name to give server method, defaults to 'notify' }
   }